Jonathancmaia/dogsgram/README.md

 # Dogsgram

-Bikcraft is a website developed in React.js for React.js Origamid course.
+Dogsgram is a website developed in React.js for React.js Origamid course.

 ## Origamid Certification